CARTAvis/carta-frontend/README.md

 ```
 The `tgz` extracts to `package/build`.

-The carta-backend can be started up to use any non-default carta-frontend by specifying its location with the `--frontend_folder` flag. e.g.
+The carta-backend can be started up to use any non-default carta-frontend by specifying its location with the `--frontend_folder` flag.
+For example,
 ```
 ./carta-backend --frontend_folder $HOME/package/build
 ```